bqh5026/Roberthood/README.md

 ## Future Considerations

 * More comprehensive portfolio view
-* Ability to convert cash into and out of stocks
+* Ability to convert virtual cash into and out of virtual stocks
-* Ability to handle shares